lspecia/quest/learning/README.md

 machine translation (MT) quality estimation (QE).
 The input files are a set of instances with features that describe sentence pairs (source and target sentences).
-The features can be extracted using the FeatureExtractor program available with which this program is bundled.
+The features can be extracted using the FeatureExtractor program available in the same repository this package is bundled.

 Installation